ratul-d/Neural-Style-Transfer-using-CNN/README.md

 ## Methodology

-NST utilizes a pre-trained CNN (typically VGG19) to extract content and style features from images.
+NST utilizes a pre-trained CNN (VGG19) to extract content and style features from images.
 The objective function combines multiple loss components:

 - **Content Loss**: Ensures that the generated image maintains the structure of the content image.